Ofisare/FreePIE/README.md

 FreePIE is licensed under GPLv2

+Changelog 2.1
+* fixes for keyboard plugin
+* hand tracking support for OpenXR
+* console shutdown correctly shuts down all plugins
+* console provides FreePIE version
+* curve edit support
+* advanced xbox/ps controller support (more than one)
+* mouse absolute position support (where it works)

+Changelog 2.0
+* runtime changed to 64bit (broke a lot of existing plugins)
+* first full VR release

 Changelog 1.11.724.0
 * Added support for the Wii Balanceboard
 * System tray feature use /t to minimize to tray from command line